 Under Notice 98-34, 1998-2 C.B.
 29, modifying Notice 97-19, 1997-1 C.B.
 394, a former U.S. citizen or former long-term resident whose net worth or average tax liability exceeds the applicable threshold will not be presumed to have a principal purpose of tax avoidance if that former citizen or former resident is described within certain categories and submits a complete and good faith request for a ruling as to whether such loss had for one of its principal purposes the avoidance of U.S. taxes.
-A is eligible to request a ruling pursuant to Notice 98-34 because A is a citizen of Country D, the country in which A was born.
+A is eligible to request a ruling pursuant to Notice 98-34 because on the date of expatriation, A was a resident and fully liable to income tax in Country F, the country where A was born.